BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Dataset Generation

 \subsection{Geometry Generation}

-The parameterization of the BWB is focused on planform variation.
-The selected parameters and ranges were inspired by the work of Zhang et al.~\cite{zhang2016conceptual}.
-The airfoils chosen are fixed and informed by Trac-Pho~\cite{trac-pho-masters}.
+The parameterization of the BWB in this work is focused on planform variation with fixed airfoils for all the geometries.
 Figure~\ref{fig:planform_parameters} illustrates the parameterization of the BWB planform.
-All length-based parameters are expressed as a ratio of the vehicle centerline length, $C_1$.
-This approach yields 3 chord length fractions, 3 station span fractions, the wing streamwise location fraction, and 2 sweep angles.
-The summary of these parameters and their ranges can be found in Table~\ref{tab:param_bounds}.
-Table~\ref{tab:airfoils} lists the selected airfoil for each section.
+All length-based parameters are expressed as a ratio of the vehicle centerline length, $C_1$, to normalize lengths to the overall vehicle dimension.
+When redimensionalized by the vehicle centerline length, this parameterization yields 3 chord lengths, 3 span distances, the streamwise location of the mid-chord of the wing root ($X_3$), and 2 sweep angles.
+A summary of these parameters and their ranges can be found in Table~\ref{tab:param_bounds}.
+The selected planform parameters and their ranges were inspired by Zhang et al.~\cite{zhang2016conceptual}.
+The parameter ranges were adjusted slightly to broaden the range of generated planforms.
+Table~\ref{tab:airfoils} lists the selected airfoil for each section, the selection of which were informed by Trac-Pho~\cite{trac-pho-masters} with the $C_4$ section as a symmetric airfoil for automatic CFD mesh generation to be more robust.
+The outboard wing section has a 3 degree dihedral and no twist.
+Figure~\ref{fig:airplane_diagonal} shows a sampling of generated geometries.
+While some geometries are infeasible for the design of an actual aircraft (for example excessively slender wings), inclusion in the dataset still provides valuable data for surrogate models to learn from.

-The geometries are defined using the Open Vehicle Sketch Pad (OpenVSP) geometric modeling software \cite{OpenVSP}.
+The geometries are modeled using the Open Vehicle Sketch Pad (OpenVSP) geometric modeling software \cite{OpenVSP}.
 Latin Hypercube Sampling (LHS) was used to select parameters to cover the design space of geometries.
 For the training dataset 10k geometries were generated.
 An additional 2.5k independently sampled geometries were created for the test set.
 All geometries were exported as STEP (.stp) CAD files to feed into the meshing process.